 In general, golf swings do not vary much.
-The grip, swing and tracking are usually very similar, regardless of the golfer.
-But when it comes to putting, golfers tend to have different postures, grips and swings in an attempt to sink that birdie into a piece of cake.
+The golf grip, swing, and tracks are usually very similar, regardless of the golfer.
+But when it comes to putting, golfers tend to have different postures, grips, and swings in an attempt to sink that birdie into a piece of cake.

 While there are many options when it comes to central shafted putters, some putters stand out more than others.
-From top quality materials and performance to great value, some putters are better than others.
-And we created this guide to help you identify the 12 best central axis putters on the market.
+From top-quality materials and performance to great value, some putters are better than others.
+And we created this guide to help you identify the 10 best central shafted putters on the market.

 Table of Contents